RocketChat/Rocket.Chat.Java.SDK/README.md

 #### 3. Logging in

 - It is done immediately after registration of a user.
-- Login will return **Authentication credentials** in the callback, required for next login.
+- Login will return **Guest Object (Authentication credentials)** in the callback, required for next login.
-- After user disconnects from the server,user can again connect to server using room API, by calling it's login method.
+- User can re-login to server by using room API.

 ```java
     public class Main implements ConnectListener, AuthListener.LoginListener, AuthListener.RegisterListener {